GLiberatos/azure-identity-portfolio/projects/01-azure-cost-governance/naming-convention.md

 | region        | Azure region               | eastus                      |
 | instance      | Number for uniqueness      | 001                         |

+### Workload Naming Note

+The `workload` field should describe the purpose of the resource.

+For shared resources, this may describe a broader workload such as:

+- identity
+- systems
+- security
+- automation

+For specific servers or services, this may describe the resource role, such as:

+- dc for domain controller
+- web for web server
+- sql for database server
+- mgmt for management server

 ## Example Resource Group Name

 ```text